 When my 12-yr old son was skateboarding and trying to make his way down a rather large hill with some trepidation, (in more traffic than I was comfortable with –hence the yoga) an older college kid blew by him on a board and shouted, “COMMIT, MAN!”
 As much as I wanted to ring that guy’s neck, he was right.
 My son was stopping and starting to much, losing momentum, over-thinking it.
-So, on the brink of 2018, my message to you, yoga dudes: COMMIT!
+So, on the cusp of March 2018, as many of you are looking at your New Year’s resolutions in the rearview mirror, my message to you, yoga dudes: COMMIT!
 You will get the results you want– I’ll see to that.
 But, I can’t do my job if you don’t do yours: sign-up, show-up, COMMIT!

 Ever wonder how people successfully use yoga to maintain their weight, health and wellness?
 You know the people I’m talking about.
 They are adept at yoga, but not necessarily “superstars,” they look “in-shape” and seem to be pretty chipper.